 Response variables.

-During the simulation, at 50 intermediate time points, connectance, maximum modularity and trait spacing parameter, Mean Nearest Neighbor Distance (MNND) were calculated for existing set of species.
+During the simulation, at 50 intermediate time points, connectance, maximum modularity and a trait spacing parameter, Mean Nearest Neighbor Distance (MNND) were calculated for existing set of species.

 In order to calculate connectance and maximum modularity, interaction networks were constructed using interaction strengths calculated from the function α at multiple time points during the simulation.
 Interaction strength between two species was calculated approximately using the mean trait values rather than the complete trait distributions.
 Connectance is defined as the fraction of actual links in relation to the total number of possible links in a network.
 Maximum modularity was calculated by using fastgreedy algorithm (Clauset, Newman, & Moore, 2004).
 Mean Nearest Neighborhood Distance (MNND) was calculated as follows: